Shafer History Timeline

 Shafer’s 1978 Cabernet is released and makes its debut at the first Napa Valley Wine Auction.

-Shafer clears three acres of Zinfandel and buds over to Merlot.
+Shafer clears three acres of Zinfandel.

 Doug joins the winery as winemaker.
 When he tastes the 1982 lot from the Sunspot vineyard block he’s so impressed he talks John into keeping it separate from the others.
 With the Sunspot lot Doug creates Shafer’s one and only Reserve Cabernet.